 Working from home is awesome.
 For one, I don’t have to leave the house on the coldest day of the year.
 It’s been a solid couple of weeks in the negative twenties Celsius around here.
 Brrr.
 Secondly, as a stay-at-home, homeschooling mother of three children 8 and under, it’s very convenient to be able to choose when and how I want to work.

 Being my own boss is freeing.
-But then there’s the problem many entrepreneurs struggle with: too much freedom sometimes equals too little discipline.
+But then there’s the problem that many entrepreneurs struggle with: too much freedom sometimes equals too little discipline.
 Some of us need to leave the house to be more productive.
 But for those of us who enjoy staying warm in our houses in the winter, or for the homebodies who would rather not leave their cozy spaces, here are some tips on how to stay productive.

 1. If at all possible, have a designated work space.